tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 Window definitions in `tremor-query` can be either tumbling or sliding.

-A tumbling window is a window configued with a fixed non-overlapping interval of time.
-The aggregates events once opened, and continues aggregating until it closes.
+A tumbling window is a window configured with a fixed non-overlapping interval of time.
+The window aggregates events once opened, and continues aggregating until it closes.
 The window can emit synthetic events upon closing.
 The window reopens for its next cycle when it closes.

+Support for sliding windows has not been implemented yet (it has an [open RFC](https://rfcs.tremor.rs/0004-sliding-window-mechanism/) and it will be picked up for a future release).

 Window definition grammar: